m3047/shodohflo/examples/README.md

 ### dnstap2json.py

 This program writes line-oriented JSON to either STDOUT or a UDP socket.
+It supports both unicast (normal) and multicast UDP sockets.
 The JSON is intended to be customizable, see the internal documentation (`pydoc3 dnstap2json.JSONMapper` ).

+This program is subclassed to implement the _Dnstap Agent_ (`../agents/dnstap_agent.py`)

 Run it, listening to the domain socket `/tmp/dnstap`, outputting to STDOUT: